Ottalie Mark

-Ottalie Mark (Born Thilla Mark, October 3, 1896 - November 13, 1979) was an American musicologist, copyright consultant, composer, and music editor.
+Ottalie Mark (born Thilla Mark, October 3, 1896 - November 13, 1979) was an American musicologist, copyright consultant, composer, and music editor.

 Early life and education

-Ottalie Mark was born on October 3, 1896, the daughter of David and Rose (née Glass) Mark, who immigrated to the United States from Russia in the 1880s.
+Ottalie Mark was born on October 3, 1896, the daughter of Hyman David and Rose (née Glass) Mark, who immigrated to the United States from Lithuania in the 1880s.
 The family lived at 76 Chrystie Street on the Lower East Side of Manhattan, and her father worked in the garment industry.
-She was one of nine children, four brothers and five sisters.
+She was the eighth of nine children, four brothers and five sisters.
 She was brought up in an Orthodox Jewish household.

 Mark was educated at Washington Irving Art School (a branch of the Wadleigh High School for Girls), and NY Prep School.
 She got her undergraduate degree from NYU in Pre-Law.
 She studied music with conductor Sunia Samuels and violinist Michael Sciapiro.

 Military service

 In 1918, after graduating from college, Mark enrolled as a Yeoman Second Class in the Navy during World War I.